-We conducted the simulation of the impact of financial crisis on Croatian economy using the newly developed DSGE model for Croatia.
-We model the impact of the crisis by proxing it with two distinct shocks: an increase in foreign interest rate (cost of foreign borrowing) and a drop in export demand.
-Furthermore, we introduce monetary policy response in the form of regulatory requirement reduction.
-The results to a large extent match the actual data confirming the early impact of the crisis.
-More precisely, the financial crisis led to significant slowdown in real activity, international trade and financial aggregates.
-The real activity is in decline, despite significant monetary policy response.
-With monetary policy regime based on a stable exchange rate, the central bank is limited in its attempt to counter the impact of the foreign shocks, and significantly stimulate the real activity by simply adjusting the regulatory framework.
-By decreasing the regulatory burden and thereby increasing the banks' liquidity, the CNB managed only partially (and to the small extent) to offset the negative impact of the foreign shock(s).
-However, this limited success must be evaluated in the context of highly eurolized small open economy, where the primary goal of the monetary authority is to keep the exchange rate broadly stable.
+We conduct simulations of the impact of the financial crisis on the Croatian economy using the newly developed DSGE model for Croatia.
+The impact of the crisis is modeled by proxying it with two distinct shocks: an increase in the foreign interest rate (cost of foreign borrowing) and a drop in export demand.
+Furthermore, we introduce a monetary policy response in the form of regulatory requirement reduction.
+The results to a large extent match the actual data, confirming the early impact of the crisis.
+More precisely, the financial crisis led to a significant slowdown in real activity, international trade and financial aggregates.
+Real activity is in decline, despite significant monetary policy response.
+With a monetary policy regime based on a stable exchange rate, the central bank is limited in its attempt to counter the impact of foreign shocks and significantly stimulate real activity by adjusting the regulatory framework.
+By decreasing the regulatory burden and thereby increasing bank liquidity, the CNB has managed to offset the negative impact of foreign shock(s) only partially and to a small extent.
+However, this limited success must be evaluated in the context of a highly euroized small open economy, where the primary goal of the monetary authority is to keep the exchange rate broadly stable.